Cortinarius

-Cortinarius is a globally distributed genus of mushrooms in the family Cortinariaceae.
+Cortinarius is a globally distributed genus of fungus in the family Cortinariaceae.
+Its members are commonly known by the names cortinar and webcap.
 It is suspected to be the largest genus of agarics, containing over 2,000 widespread species.

-A common feature among all species in the genus Cortinarius is that young specimens have a cortina (veil) between the cap and the stem, hence the name, meaning curtained.
-Most of the fibres of the cortina are ephemeral and will leave no trace once gone, except for limited remnants on the stem or cap edge in some species.
-All have a rusty brown spore print.
-The common names cortinar and webcap refer to members of the genus.
-Due to dangerous toxicity of several species (such as Cortinarius orellanus) and the fact that it is difficult to distinguish between various species of the genus, non-expert consumption of mushrooms from the genus is discouraged.
+Young specimens have a cortina (veil) between the cap and the stem, hence the name.
+Most of the fibres of the cortina are ephemeral and leave no more than limited remnants on the stem or cap edge.
+All species have a rusty brown spore print.
+Several species (such as C. orellanus) are highly toxic and many species are difficult to distinguish, making their consumption inadvisable.

-Distinguishing features

-The veil protects the gills in younger specimens and usually disappears leaving little to no trace of itself as the mushroom grows.
-The spores of a Cortinarius mushroom are rust brown to brownish red in color.
-It is usually possible to identify a mushroom as being a member of the genus, but extremely difficult to positively identify the species as many of the species are nearly identical.
-All mushrooms in this genus form mycorrhizae.